 This is where CMP starts to separate itself from the pack by its design ingenuity.

-The rear beam was designed for owners with my particular goals: I wanted to drive this car like I mean it, but without any visually noticeable bracing in the trunk.
+The rear beam was designed for owners with similar goals to mine: I wanted to drive this car like I mean it, but without any visually noticeable bracing in the trunk - for now.

 This kit reinforces the rear subframe mounts and creates a direct transfer of stress from the subframe mounts to the chassis rails.